omerakben/north-glass/PRD.md

 Bounce Rate / Dwell Time: A secondary goal is to keep bounce rates low on key landing pages (especially service pages from search) by providing the info users need.
 Aim for bounce rate < 50% on service pages and an average session duration > 1.5 minutes, indicating users are exploring rather than leaving immediately.
 Indexed Pages & Rich Results: Within the first week of launch, ensure all pages are indexed by Google (via sitemap & Search Console).
 Within 30 days, the site should show enhanced results: e.g. FAQ rich snippets on pages where Q&A is provided, Breadcrumbs in search results, and brand knowledge graph card (via LocalBusiness schema and Google Business Profile integration).
 We will measure the presence of these rich results as a success indicator for SEO implementation.
 These goals align the team on delivering not just a beautiful site, but one that performs and converts effectively.
 Next, we identify who our users are and their key use cases, to ensure the site’s content and features meet their needs.

+## Competitive Differentiators & Value Propositions

+North Glass distinguishes itself from competitors through several key differentiators that should be prominently featured throughout the website:

+**Professional Interior Architects**: Unlike typical glass contractors, North Glass employs professional interior architects who provide innovative design solutions for architectural interior design projects.
+This expertise should be prominently featured as a unique selling proposition.

+**AutoCAD Architectural Design Process**: The company uses AutoCAD architectural programs to create detailed designs for all projects, ensuring precision and professional presentation.
+This technical capability sets them apart from competitors who may rely on basic measurements and sketches.

+**Specialization in Complete Shower Enclosure Systems**: North Glass specializes in complete shower enclosure systems with tempered glass, positioning them as shower specialists rather than general glass contractors.

+**Glass and Aluminum Expertise**: The dual specialization in both glass and aluminum applications expands their service capability beyond glass-only competitors.

+**Statewide Coverage**: Serving all of North Carolina from their Triangle base provides broader market reach than typical local competitors.

+**Free Professional Estimates**: All projects include free estimates with detailed AutoCAD designs, adding value to the consultation process.

+**Community-Focused Values**: The company's commitment to supporting customers, employees, families, and the community differentiates them on values and local engagement.

+These differentiators should be woven throughout the site content, from the homepage value proposition to individual service pages and About page messaging.

 ## Personas & User Journeys